nolash/swarm-adaptive-node/user-stories/user_make.md

 ---
-name: Simple compilation of adaptive node
-about: Simple compilation of adaptive node
 title: Simple compilation of adaptive node
 ---

 ## Rationale ##

+To increase chances for adoption among developers, it is important that it's easy to get started and to iterate over implementation changes.

 ## User-Story ##

-I want to be able to compile adaptive node binaries for the most relevant targets using simple parameters to a single makefile.
+As an adaptive node operator I want to be able to easily compile binaries for the most relevant targets.

 ## Epic links ##